-Have you been to Bahia and can't wait to get back?
+Have you been to Bahia and want to return?

 Are you intrigued by the locations in our film, Yemanjá: Wisdom from the African Heart of Brazil?

-These small group journeys last for 7-10 days and feature cultural "exchange" with Candomblé leaders, sambistas and other artists, and service work with a women and girls collective, while also a focusing on wellness and life purpose, with an invitation to ponder: what is our role in the larger web of life?
+The small group journeys typically last 6-10 days and feature cultural "exchange" with Candomblé leaders, sambistas and other artists, and service work with a women and girls collective, while also focusing on wellness and life purpose, with an invitation to ponder: what is our role in the larger web of life?

 The trip is divided between the Recôncavo region and the coastal city of Salvador.
 In the Recôncavo countryside, we stay at the Casa do Morro (House on the Hill) estate and its Spa D'Alma (soul spa) space with optional massage or yoga, overlooking the Paraguaçu River (photo below), and the coastal city of Salvador.
 This amazing cultural center was Brazil's first capital and is home to Casa Branca, the first official Candomblé terreiro, and spiritual home to two of the film's "stars" Ekedy Sinha and Denize Ribeiro, while esteemed leaders Mãe Stella de Oxóssi and Makota Valdina Pinto are also Salvador-based.

-Photograph taken by a young member of the Calafate Women's Collective, during a service project.
+Photograph taken by a member of the Calafate Women's Collective, during a youth service project.

-Varanda at Casa do Morro, our home during our stay in the Recôncavo Baiano.
-The large estate was the site of former trade school, now a place for visitors to enjoy delicious Bahian cuisine, wellness, creative retreats, and special events.
+Imagine relaxing on the varanda at Casa do Morro, our home in the Recôncavo Baiano.
+The lovely estate was previous home to a trade school; now it's a place for visitors to enjoy delicious Bahian cuisine, wellness, creative retreats and special events.